 The Ultimates Process is an important part of evaluating a film’s performance.
-In this blog, with some help from 8020 Consulting’s Paul Paredes and Lester Robert, we offer insights into the process and how to build and refine a Film Ultimate.
+In this blog, we offer insights into the process and how to build and refine a Film Ultimate.

 What is a film ultimate?

 A film ultimate is the most complete prediction of the revenue a film will generate during its “first cycle” (i.e., 7-10 years from theatrical release) and allows all departments within a studio to better coordinate events and expectations to make the theatrical release a success.